Discovery could lead to the prevention of rheumatoid arthritis

 Previous studies have found that factor D is part of a system of over 40 proteins that help fight off bacteria and pathogens in the body, but factor D has the added effect of making the mice susceptible to inflammatory arthritis.
 This new study shows that removing factor D still allows the body to protect itself, but also stops the development of the disease.
 Although the study focused on arthritis within the knee, it was also found that fat does the same thing in all joints, meaning that treatments could apply to joints suffering from rheumatoid arthritis all over the body.

 Now, Nirmal Banda and his team are looking towards generating drugs, vaccines or inhibitors that can stop pro-factor D being secreted in mice, which could then lead on to the creation of treatments for humans.
-Although the findings of the study still need to be checked for their relevancy towards humans, the study shows major progress towards the treatment of rheumatoid arthritis, news that those who use walk in showers due to joint pain in the knees are sure to welcome.
+Although the findings of the study still need to be checked for their relevancy towards humans, the study shows major progress towards the treatment of rheumatoid arthritis, news that those who use walk in showers and baths due to joint pain in the knees are sure to welcome.

 Image Credit: hottolenghi (flickr.com)